Amid attention on Petito case, Native mother seeks justice | Law-Order

 Now King, 62, is organizing an Oct.
 3 rally in Albuquerque to seek justice for her daughter after the disappearance of another young American woman, Gabby Petito, gained global attention.
 "I felt like my voice wasn't important, my daughter wasn't important because she was Native American," King said on Friday from her home in Crownpoint, New Mexico.

+The disappearance of 20-year-old Ashley Loring HeavyRunner in 2017 has been the subject of hundreds of newspaper and television stories, 14 documentaries and currently the podcast "Up and Vanished."
+"We really had to force it to be known," said her sister Kimberly Loring, 27, who took to social media and lobbied policymakers to get attention.
+"We are not being seen as important."

-Redhair's mother, the King, said she was finding some solace in support from Native American groups and media attention to her daughter's case, more than 18 months after she disappeared.
+Redhair's mother, King, said she was finding some solace in support from Native American groups and media attention to her daughter's case, more than 18 months after she disappeared.
 "It makes me feel like I'm not alone," King said.
+(Reporting By Andrew Hay in Taos, New Mexico; Editing by Donna Bryson and Daniel Wallis)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)